Cyber Monday Email Ideas: When You’re Not Sure What To Send

 This will also help:

 • Keep an eye on the number of your email.
-Mail services get suspicious when there’s a sharp increase in mailing frequency and mark you as spam.
+Inbox providers get suspicious when there’s a sharp increase in mailing frequency and mark your emails as spam.
 Increase the number of messages gradually.

 • Tell your audience what to expect.
 Subscribers will know that you are planning something big on Cyber Monday.